-The Care Environment section of the SIP includes an Inclusion Profile, outlines the Barriers educators are experiencing along with the Strategies and Actions they plan to implement to address each Barrier.
-Progress notes are also regularly recorded to acknowledge the achievement's educators are experiencing and the progress they have made towards addressing their identified inclusion Barriers.
+The Care Environment section of the SIP outlines the Barriers the service is experiencing along with the Strategies and Actions they plan to implement to address each Barrier.
+Progress notes are also regularly recorded to acknowledge the achievement's the service experiences and the progress made towards addressing their identified inclusion Barriers.